alexjj/Old-alexjj.com/content/blog/all-the-keyboards.md

 ---
 This is going to be a long post.
 It'll probably take me a long time to put together and I'm likely to come back to it as I remember/find other boards.

 I've been wanting to do this for a while.
 Ever since I wrote Part 1 of my Clueboard (and then never wrote anymore).
 What's also interesting is that I now don't own a single mechanical keyboard.
 I sold them all.
 I now use a Goldtouch GTP-0055-UK.
+I like the lightweight touch of the scissor switch keys, it's very similar to ThinkPad keyboards, and old MacBooks.

 ![](/images/goldtouch.jpg "oh the ergonomics!")

+### Poker 2

+This was my very first mechanical keyboard.
+Got it for my birthday in 2013, and it ended up being my favourite of all time.
+It had Cherry brown switches, I bought a cheap set of DSA key caps and kept it mostly the same the whole time.